-As a couple of young Joiners were footing it away upon the road they spied an Axe, which a man who had been hewing trees had left upon the ground while he went to speak to his master; - "See here," said one of them (snatching it up in an instant), "see here, my lad, what a brave Axe I have found!"-" Nay," said the other, "don't say I, but WE have found it; for as we are both on the spot, it is but fair that we should divide it betwixt us."-"Softly, my friend," said the first; "for as I was the person who found it, you may depend upon had not gone far before the owner of the Axe, having heard what was become of it, ran after them with a warrant, which, when the man who had it, knew, "Alas!" said he, "we are undone!"-"Softly, my friend," said the other, "don't say WE, but I am undone; for as you would not let me share the prize, you may depend upon it that I do not intend to share the danger."
+AS a couple of young Joiners were footing it away upon the road, they spied an Axe which a man who had been hewing trees had left upon the ground while he went to speak to his master ;-" See " here," said of them (snatching it up in an instant), " see, here my lad,

+" what a brave Axe I have found !"--Nay," said the other, " don't say I, 66 " but WE have found it: for as we " are both on the spot, it is but fair " that we should divide it betwixt us." " Softly, my friend," said the first, " for " as I was the person who found it, you 66 may depend upon it that I intend to " keep it to myself."
+They had not gone far, before the owner of the Axe, having heard what was become of it, ran after them with a warrant, which when the man who had it knew, " Alas," said he " we are undone !"-" Softly, my friend," said the other; " don't say WE, but I " am undone; for as you would not let " me share the prize, you may depend " upon it that I do not intend to share the " danger."

-These young Joiners were no better than a couple of rogues, to want to share the Axe before they had sought for the owner; but honest folks may learn from the fable to deal fairly, and not expect to share the profit of any scheme without sharing the danger also.
+These young Joiners were no better than a couple of rogues, to want to share the Axe before they had sought for the owner; but honest folks may learn from the fable to deal fairly, and not expect to share the profit of any scheme, without sharing the danger also.